rode-lim/bonus_libft/README.md

 ![box](Untitled.png)

-The box and its content and the next is a node or our list.
-Here we give content and the next points to `NULL` so the arrow points nowhere
 Content = Inside the box

 Next = What the list points to

+Here we give content and the next points to `NULL` so the arrow points nowhere

 Node = The box

 ### ft_lstadd_front